Proximal Policy Optimization-Based Reinforcement Learning Approach for DC-DC Boost Converter Control: A Comparative Evaluation Against Traditional Control Techniques: Validation of proposed method and performance comparison

-In equation (\ref{v_eq}), the particle's new velocity is calculated based on its previous velocity, the distances between its current position and its own best experience, and the group's best experience.
-This update guides the particle to fly towards a new position, as described in equation (\ref{x_eq}).
-The performance of each particle is evaluated using mean absolute error (MAE).
-The inertia weight, denoted as $w$ is introduced to balance the trade-off between global and local search capabilities.
-It can be a positive constant or a time-dependent function, allowing for adjustments during the optimization process.

-The primary goal of employing the Particle Swarm Optimization (PSO) algorithm in this context is to obtain the optimized values of $k_p$ and $k_i$.
-These control parameters are crucial for the effective regulation and control of the boost converter.
-By leveraging PSO, we aim to determine the optimal values of $k_p$ and $k_i$ that will enable the PI controller to achieve efficient and accurate control over the boost converter system.
-The implementation begins by defining the objective function as the mean absolute error (MAE), which serves as a performance metric for evaluating solution quality.
-The problem dimension is specified as having two variables ($k_p$ and $k_i$).
-Lower bounds and upper bounds are set to constrain the search space.
-The particle swarm optimization (PSO) algorithm is implemented using the $particleswarm$ function in MATLAB, incorporating parameters such as swarm size, maximum iterations, display options, and plot function.
-The PSO algorithm is executed by invoking the $particleswarm$ function with the objective function, number of variables, lower and upper bounds, and the designated options.
-Finally, the optimized values of the variables are assigned to specific parameters ($k_p$ and $k_i$).
+The PI controller combines proportional and integral terms to generate a control signal, $a(t)$, at time $t$.
+The proportional term ($k_p$) responds to the current error, reducing steady-state error.
+However, relying solely on proportional gain can lead to oscillations.
+To mitigate this, the integral term ($k_i$) considers accumulated past errors, aiding in the gradual reduction of steady-state errors over time.
+To perform properly, the PI controller parameters have to be appropriately selected.
+For this selection process in this work, two highly effective algorithms are used namely, the particle swarm algorithm (PSO) \cite{juneja2016particle, solihin2011tuning} and the genetic algorithm (GA) \cite{meng2007fast, katoch2021review}.
+Leveraging PSO, the goal is to optimize $k_p$ and $k_i$ for efficient and accurate boost converter control.
+Initiating with the definition of the objective function as mean absolute error (MAE), it serves as the metric for evaluating solution quality.
+With two variables ($k_p$ and $k_i$), search space is constrained by lower and upper bounds.
+Implementing PSO in MATLAB, the ‘particleswarm’ function is utilized, specifying parameters such as swarm size, maximum iterations, display options, and plot function.
+Executed by invoking ‘particleswarm’ with the objective function, variables, bounds, and designated options, the algorithm yields optimized $k_p$ and $k_i$ values assigned to specific parameters.